InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

     ```rust
     // Contained within MeshProtocolMessage::AssignJobV1
     pub struct JobAssignment {
+        // Identifier of the JobAnnouncement this assignment pertains to.
+        // MUST match the announcement_id of the original JobAnnouncementV1.
+        // Type: String
+        pub announcement_id: String,

-        // DID of the job originator.
+        // DID of the job originator sending this assignment.
         // Type: icn_types::identity::Did (String)
         pub originator_did: String,

-        // DID of the selected executor.
+        // DID of the selected executor being assigned the job.
+        // MUST match the executor_did from the accepted JobBidV1.
         // Type: icn_types::identity::Did (String)
         pub executor_did: String,

-        // Unique identifier for this job assignment instance.
-        // Could be a UUID or a CID of the assignment content.
-        // Type: String
-        pub assignment_id: String,

         // Timestamp of when this job assignment was created (UTC, ISO 8601).
         // Type: String